cody06412/portfolio/README.md

 ## Feedback and Suggestions

-If you have any suggestions/feedback, you can contact the creator, Cody Ban, via gmail [upwork.adress06@gmail.com].
+If you have any suggestions/feedback, you can contact the creator, Cody Ray, via gmail [upwork.adress06@gmail.com].
 Alternatively, feel free to open an issue if you find bugs or want to request new features.

 ---